Men's rugby league Ashes: Revival: Australia vs England

 On 3 August 2023, the revival of The Ashes was announced by International Rugby League as part of their new 7-year international calendar and long-term strategy for growth of the international game.
-The revamped competition was also scheduled to feature a women's test series for the first time, (Note: There had been previous women's Ashes test series, but this was never an established regular competition.) with the first edition to take place in 2025.
+The revamped competition was also scheduled to feature a women's test series for the first time, (Note: There had been previous women's Ashes test series, but this was never an established regular competition.) with the first edition to take place in 2025 (though this was later cancelled).

 On 26 March 2025, the inaugural edition of the modern Ashes series confirmed by the Rugby Football League, with matches held at Wembley Stadium, Bramley-Moore Dock Stadium, and Headingley, with all three matches shown on BBC One and BBC iPlayer.

 Ahead of the 2025 event, the RFL and ARLC announced a new player of the series award, the Fulton-Reilly award, named after Ashes legends Bob Fulton and Mal Reilly.
+The inaugural awarded was won by Cameron Munster.

+The 2025 Ashes was spectated by 132,418 proving to be one of the most popular international rugby league events in recent times in the United Kingdom.
+The series also ranked third in the most spectated Ashes series held in the UK after 1990 and 1994.
+Australia won the series 3–0, with the next Ashes to be played in 2028.

 Trophy

 In 1928, the City Tattersalls Club in Sydney, Australia donated a trophy to be the prize, the "Ashes Cup".